MESH-Research/knowledge-commons-works/README.md

 First you will need to have the correct versions of Docker (20.10.10+ with Docker Compose 1.17.0+) and Python (3.9.16 with pipenv).

-From there installation involves these steps and commands.
-These are further explained below, but here is a quick reference:
+From there, installation involves these steps.
+Each one is further explained below, but here is a quick reference:

 1. Clone the git repository
     1. From your command line, navigate to the parent folder where you want the cloned repository code to live